 If you want to try an outstanding bread service, plan a meal at Sanaa during your trip.

 Morocco’s Pistachio Cake is as pretty as a picture.
-It even has a piece of decorative white chocolate on top that mimics Moroccan tile.
+It even has a piece of decorative white chocolate that mimics Moroccan tile.
+Note: In 2023, the cake is the same, however, it’s presented in a circular form.

-Surprisingly, this cake reminded me of an old homemade spice cake.
+Surprisingly, this cake reminded me of an old-fashioned homemade spice cake.
 The cake portion appears plain (maybe yellow or white), and I assume that food coloring is added to make it green.

 Instead of icing, the center of the cake has a thick layer of cinnamon pastry cream mixed with candied walnuts.
 That portion is the star of the show and what gives the cake its flavor.